davidawad/davidawad.github.io/src/pages/about.md

 ## What I'm doing now

+- I do technical audits for private equity and venture capital with [Luminance](https://luminance.capital)
-- Investing in startups at the [Dubai Future District Fund](https://dfdf.vc)
+- Investing in funds and startups at the [Dubai Future District Fund](https://dfdf.vc)
-- I do a lot of [independent consulting](https://awad.consulting) for PE and VC firms
-- I'm working on indie-hacking through [Axe Throw](https://axethrow.software)
-- Studying for the California Bar Exam (July, 2024)

 You're welcome to take a look at my [LinkedIn](https://www.linkedin.com/in/davidaawad/) profile for more information on my career and background.
 I also try to [contribute to open source projects](https://github.com/davidawad) when I can and I maintain a list of publications and public things I've worked on [here](/publications).